 Democrats argue following in Pushing for Impeachment inquiry…

 It’s a fact that all presidents who have been impeached in the past by the US House were not removed from office by the US Senate.
 President Richard Nixon resigned before the US Congress could begin voting.
 But these presidents will forever be marked with the words, impeached.

 It appears to me that the Democratic leaders, including the House Speaker Nancy Pelosi, are looking to avoid invoking the ‘articles of impeachment’ by committing to conduct intense, in depth hearings to inform the public about the president’s wrong doings.
-The House is divided with many of its members desiring to start the impeachment process after due deliberation, and those who are resistant.

-Meanwhile, as the Democrats in the US House conduct all these hearings, I would like to see them work to insure the integrity of the vote in 2020 where its no longer possible for foreign governments like Russia to interfere with our elections, as was the case in 2016.
+Meanwhile, as the Democrats in the US House conduct all these hearings, I would like to see them work to insure the integrity of the vote in 2020 where it’s no longer possible for foreign governments like Russia to interfere with our elections, as was the case in 2016.
 The FBI report does state unequivocally that the Russian government did indeed make a concerted effort to sabotage the 2016 US presidential elections and that Russia has continued with these efforts.

 Here is the rest of the story…